-Claytor Lake Area Trails is a 2.2 mile lightly trafficked loop trail located near Dublin, VA that features a lake.
+Claytor Lake Area Trails is a 2.2 mile lightly trafficked loop trail located near Dublin, Virginia that features a lake.
 The trail is good for all skill levels and primarily used for hiking and trail running.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash